Sleighs/chat-plus/README.md

-<h1 style="text-align: center;">ChatPlus: Livestream Chat Extension for Rumble</h1>

 <p align="center">
   <img src="https://i.imgur.com/aMMQ0UX.png" />
 </p>

 ChatPlus is a lightweight browser extension that adds features to livestream chats on Rumble.com.
 The goal for this extension is to improve the Rumble chat experience for viewers and streamers.

 ### Features
 - Highlighed usernames mentions
 - Easy @ username tagging
+- Full window chat mode
 - Username colors that promote visibility

-### Features Coming in v1.2
-- Full window chat mode
 - Option to play Rumble videos when the page loads

 ## Installation